vansh-121/Locksy/PRIVACY.md

 ---

-**By installing and using Secure Tab Extension, you acknowledge that you have read and understood this Privacy Policy.**
+**By installing and using Locksy, you acknowledge that you have read and understood this Privacy Policy.**

 ---